[ courses ]

-There are two main components to the honors program at ERC: the Freshman Honors Program and the Sophomore Honors Research Project.
-The Freshman and Sophomore Honors programs at ERC have been established to provide exceptionally motivated and capable students with enhanced educational experiences in association with faculty and other honors students.
+There are two main components to the honors program at ERC: the First-year Student Honors Program and the Sophomore Honors Research Project.
+The First-year Student and Sophomore Honors programs at ERC have been established to provide exceptionally motivated and capable students with enhanced educational experiences in association with faculty and other honors students.

-Selected new students are invited to enroll in the Freshman Honors Seminar, ERC 20, for one unit of credit each quarter.
+Selected new students are invited to enroll in the First-year Student Honors Seminar, ERC 20, for one unit of credit each quarter.
 During fall quarter, students meet with a variety of faculty members to learn more about their research and about academic enrichment opportunities at UC San Diego.
 Seminar members also participate in other enriching academic and cultural events.
-The Freshman Honors Seminar continues during winter and spring quarters with faculty speakers who focus on international themes.
+The First-year Student Honors Seminar continues during winter and spring quarters with faculty speakers who focus on international themes.